davegay11/Trump-Tweets/README.md

 `fields.txt` contains an ascii table describing each field in the cleaned data and what values it can take on.

+## Representations / Analysis

+Because we had our data cleaned a bit early, we started using it to perform some basic analysis of his tweets.
+The files `bag_of_words.ipynb`, `n_gram.ipynb`, and `word2vec.ipynb` found in the 'representations' directory all create different NLP representations of his tweets, and start to try to make sense of them.
+As the project progresses we will clean up / add more to these files.

 ## Licence

 This data is made available under the Public Domain Dedication and License version v1.0 whose full text can be found at http://opendatacommons.org/licenses/pddl/ or located in license.txt within this repository.